Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Preliminaries

-One central question in infinite dimensional Lie theory concerns whether a Lie algebra encodes the infinitesimal structure around the identity of some Lie group---a property called ``enlargeability''---which becomes relevant when manipulations of infinite dimensional Lie algebras generate new ones that, a priori, need not be enlargeable.
+One central question in infinite-dimensional Lie theory concerns whether a Lie algebra encodes the infinitesimal structure around the identity of some Lie group---a property called ``enlargeability'' (see Definition \ref{def:locexpenlargeable})---which becomes relevant when manipulations of infinite-dimensional Lie algebras generate new ones that, a priori, need not be enlargeable.
 We refer to \cite{Neeb-locallyconvexgroups} for a survey of results on this topic.\footnote{Note that many of those results, however, do not directly apply to the group of diffeomorphisms of a compact surface; this is because of the well-known fact that their exponential map fails to be surjective, even arbitrarily close to the identity \cite{Omori78}.
 Diffeomorphisms however lie outside of the scope of this work.}

 In the remainder of this paper, we will assume that all relevant enlargements of Lie algebras are unhindered and will not look for general conditions under which this happens.
-This said, using results of \cite{WockelPhD}, one can show that this assumption is justified in the gauge theories we will consider: Yang--Mills, Chern--Simons, and $BF$ theory, which are defined on a principal $G$-bundle, with $G$ finite dimensional.
+This said, using results of \cite{WockelPhD}, one can show that this assumption is justified in the gauge theories we will consider: Yang--Mills, Chern--Simons, and $BF$ theory, which are defined on a principal $G$-bundle, with $G$ finite dimensional (but not necessarily compact).

-Another important question relates to the nature of ``reduced spaces'', obtained as quotients of the level set of a momentum map, modulo the action of an infinite dimensional Lie group.
+Another important question relates to the nature of ``reduced spaces'', obtained as quotients of the level set of a momentum map, modulo the action of an infinite-dimensional Lie group.
 Once again, we will not look for sufficient conditions guaranteeing their smoothness and we will simply assume it in general---see the end of Section \ref{sec:intro} for references on this topic.

-\begin{remark}[Concrete models] With all this in mind, let us stress that when looking at Lie algebras as well as at local models for our spaces of fields we will be chiefly interested in locally convex vector spaces $\calW$ that have the additional useful structure of a \emph{nuclear, Fr\'echet} vector space (NF).